robn/Consul/README.md

         A callback to call when the request is completed.
 It takes a single `Consul::Response` object as its parameter.

+    - `args`

+        A hashref containing the original arguments passed in to the endpoint method.

     The `callback` function should be called with a `Consul::Response` object containing the values returned by the Consul server in response to the request.
     Create one with `new`, passing the following attributes: